thunderkeys/pdfconvertme-public/README.md

   - `--no-headers` - Don't include email headers at top of converted PDF (From/To/Subject/Date)
   - `--convert-attachment` - Attempt to convert the first valid attachment found in an email
   - `--force-url` - Convert the first URL found in a message body
+  - `--force-rss-url` - Treat the first URL found in a message body an an RSS feed and convert the body found in the fist entry